YEY11/COMP90051_Project1/README.md

-### COMP90051 Project1: Authorship Attribution with Limited Text on Twitter
+### COMP90051 Project 1: Authorship Attribution with Limited Text on Twitter

 This is the Project 1 for COMP90051 (Statistical Machine Learning) from the University of Melbourne.